-- □ Follow DPH Surveillance Testing Guidance. - □ In addition to the surveillance testing outlined above, the facility should immediately test any symptomatic resident or staff member.
-The facility may use any FDA EUA-approved rapid antigen tests to perform such testing.
-See DPH Testing Guidance.

-□ Following the identification of a new staff or resident case, see required outbreak testing outlined below
+- ☐ The facility should immediately test any symptomatic resident or staff member.
+The facility may use any FDA EUA-approved rapid antigen tests to perform such testing. - ☐ Following the identification of a new staff or resident case, see required outbreak testing outlined below